mendix/docs/content/en/docs/data-hub/_index.md

 1. Published apps and other software expose datasets in OData services.
 The data is maintained in the respective source apps.
 2. In Studio Pro, exposed OData services (or entity sets as they are named in Studio Pro) are automatically registered in the [Data Hub Catalog](/data-hub/data-hub-catalog/) when your app is deployed.
 OData services from other applications can also be manually registered in the Data Hub Catalog.
 3. Search in the Data Hub Catalog or **Data Hub** pane in Studio Pro to find shared data assets to use.
-4. Drag and drop to consume datasets in Studio Pro.
+4. Drag to consume datasets in Studio Pro.
 5. The consuming application directly connects to the source system (as defined in the published service metadata) to use the data associated with the consumed dataset.

 ## 3 Roles in Data Hub {#data-hub-roles}